 If there is an angel beside him, one mediator out of a thousand, to tell a person what constitutes his uprightness; and if God is gracious to him and says, 'Spare him from going down to the place of corruption, I have found a ransom for him,' then his flesh is restored like a youth's; he returns to the days of his youthful vigor.
 He entreats God, and God delights in him, he sees God's face with rejoicing, and God restores to him his righteousness.
 (Job 33:23-26)

 I believe this passage is referring to the pre-incarnate intercessory ministry of the Lord Jesus.
-The ransom is Jesus’ own life and through it, He restores our righteousness before God by giving us His righteousness (2 Corinthians 5:21).
+The ransom is Jesus’ own life, and through it, He restores our righteousness before God by giving us His righteousness (2 Corinthians 5:21).
 The angel is the angel of the Lord.
 The angel of the Lord often relays what Jesus is saying to others (Revelation 1:1).
 I do not believe that the angel of the Lord is the Lord; however, where you see one you will see the other.
 This is Jesus’ guardian angel, the one that protected Him when he was born a man (1).
 Furthermore, I believe all of us are given a guardian angel (1) when we are born (Matthew 18:10).
-Jesus is the mediator that Job was unaware of (Job 9:33), Elihu is the one righteous man you can find out of a thousand (Ecclesiastes 7:28) and God the Father is the one that declares a person upright or righteous (Romans 3:21-26).
+Jesus is the mediator that Job was unaware of (Job 9:33), Elihu is an example of a righteous man you can find out of a thousand (Ecclesiastes 7:28) and God the Father is the one that declares a person upright or righteous (Romans 3:21-26).
 Here you see the three parties that are always working together to accomplish God’s will on Earth: God, Man, and Angels.
 These three parties are working together to save Job – that is to save us!
 Job figuratively represents fallen man who even at his best is still infinitely far from the glory of God (Romans 3:23).
-Understand this.....
+Understand this...
 Job will be restored because of Jesus’ intercession for him (Hebrews 7:25).

 That person sings to others, saying: 'I have sinned and falsified what is right, but I was not punished according to what I deserved.
 He redeemed my life from going down to the place of corruption, and my life sees the light!'
 "Indeed, God does all these things, twice, three times, in his dealings with a person, to turn back his life from the place of corruption, that he may be enlightened with the light of life.
 (Job 33:27-30)

 Did you realize before now that the book of Job, the oldest book in the Bible, contained the Gospel?
-Again, Job is not about how God “allows” a righteous man to suffer in order to teach Satan a lesson.
-It is about God dealing with self-righteous man to deliver him from Satan.
+Again, Job is not about how God “allows” a righteous man to suffer to teach Satan a lesson.
+It is about God dealing with a self-righteous man to deliver him from Satan.
 That is the theme of the Gospel!
 (Acts 26:18)

 Pay attention, Job– listen to me; be silent, and I will speak.
 If you have any words, reply to me; speak, for I want to justify you.
 If not, you listen to me; be silent, and I will teach you wisdom."
 Elihu answered: "Listen to my words, you wise men; hear me, you learned men.
 For the ear assesses words as the mouth tastes food.
 Let us evaluate for ourselves what is right; let us come to know among ourselves what is good.
 (Job 33:31-33.
 Job 34:1-4)